Nos: Book of the Resurrection

-Nos: Book of the Resurrection (translated, from the Spanish Nos: Libro de la Resurrección, in collaboration with the author by Gela Jacobson) is a book by Chilean diplomat Miguel Serrano.
+Nos: Book of the Resurrection (Nos: Libro de la Resurrección) is a book by Chilean diplomat Miguel Serrano.
 The author states in the introduction: "it is neither a poem, nor a novel, nor a philosophical essay, although it contains a little of each of these."

 Depiction of Lucifer and identifications

 In it Lucifer is defined as he "whom others have called" Apollo, Abraxas, Shiva, and Quetzalcoatl, also Odin-Wotan (and to the Cathars, Luci-Bel).
 "He came down from the Morning Star, Venus."
 As leader of the losing side of a stellar battle, he descended to the North Pole where he founded Ultima Thule, the capital of Hyperborea.
 The Grail is identified as having been a jewel which fell from his crown (broken by the sword of the enemy during his battle in the heavens).
 "He is the God of the Defeated Ones in the Kaliyuga" and "the supreme Guide of the Pilgrims of the Dawn" who will be the victor "when the Golden Age returns."